ScorexFoundation/sigmastate-interpreter/docs/aot-jit-switch.md

 Note the following properties of the validation rules.

+0. Please note that block creation is not a part of the Ergo consensus protocol, and miners can do whatever they want, in particulare completely custom block assembly.
+For this reason, the rules for `candidate` blocks are _reference implementation_ only, and nodes are not required to follow them exactly.

 1. Rules 1-4 specify creation of new candidate blocks _before_ soft-fork is activated.
 They require that the behaviour of v4.0 and v5.0 nodes should be identical.